Jared-Caraan/dbt_reviewer/dbt Fundamentals/4 - Sources/2 - Configure Sources.md

     tables:
       - name: payment
 ```
-``name:`` - This is the name you'll use in the source function.
-It identifies the database and the schema.

 > [!TIP]
 > To avoid typing everything on source configuration, you can type `__source`.
 >